SolarLab Main Office

 Thanks to our integrated production pipeline as well as deep production and material knowledge SolarLab can offer cladding finishes ranging from the traditional all-black to brightly colored and from high-gloss to satin or structured finishes.
 This ensures optimal and invisible integration of the energy producing technology in a durable and resilient facade that also supports the visual and functional requirements of the project.

 One of our key suppliers of glass coatings are Kromatix™ who have developed a range of anisotropic and striking color coatings.
 On the rear of the glass, ultra thin layers create periodic nano-structures that reflects just a fraction of the incoming light to create the impression of color, while letting most of the light through to generate electricity.
 This allows for unrivaled efficiency and a unique high quality facade that is maintenance free.

-To satisfy our mission of enabling energy sustainability, our goal is to make every facade a solar facade, but new coatings and solutions need to prove their value and contribution, both in the laboratory and in real life.
-SolarLab therefore continuously develop and test new colors, finishes and mounting solutions for our energy producing facade systems, to ensure that they are sustainable, attractive and cost-effective.
+To satisfy our mission of enabling energy sustainability and making every facade a solar facade, we are continuously developing new coatings and solutions.
+Before we deploy them in projects we need to prove their value and contribution, both in the laboratory and in real life.
+SolarLab therefore work closely with universities and testing facilities around the world to test them mechanically, their durability, resilience and fire resistance.

-The EnClose project is developed by SolarLab with Kuben Management, Department of Built Environment at Aalborg University and Denmark’s Technical University Department of Photonics Engineering.
-The project team has many years of experience in the development of new building materials as well as photo voltaic systems, and has received 6.100.000 DKK in funding used to cover the 7600 man-hours in the project.
+The EnClose project is realised by SolarLab with Kuben Management, Department of Built Environment at Aalborg University and Denmark’s Technical University Department of Photonics Engineering.
+The project team combine a unique set expertise in both the development of new building materials as well as photo voltaic systems.
+The 7600 man-hour project has received 6.100.000 DKK in funding from EUDP.